 Choose a mop that won’t leave behind streaks.
 Chamois style mops tend to work better on polished tile than fabric or string mops.
 Again, mop using warm water or gentle cleaning detergent.
 However, make sure to dry glossy tiles quickly so you can buff them afterward using a soft, microfiber towel.
 This final step is crucial for making polished tile shine.

 Natural stone tiles like marble, slate, or granite can be easily damaged if the right products aren’t used so be sure to give them a little extra TLC.

 Avoid harsh chemicals, lemon, vinegar, and abrasive cleaners or tools.
 Use only specialty cleaning solutions designed for natural stone tile.
 Mild detergent may be ok as long as it doesn’t contain acidic properties and is PH-neutral.

 For natural stone tile, stick to specialty cleaners for your specific material and enlist the help of a professional tile cleaning company.

 Over time, porous grout surfaces absorb dirt and become breeding grounds for mold.
 First, remember to protect grout by having its seal restored by a professional tile and grout cleaner.
 This fortifies grout from stains and the growth of harmful mold.

 You can also try using a simple cleaning solution made of one part water to two parts baking soda.
 Rub the paste onto your grout, let it sit overnight, then scrub it off using a cleaning brush.

 Routine cleaning on a daily and weekly basis can help keep your tile and grout in good shape.
-But keep in mind that a professional tile cleaning is necessary to remove deep dirt, mold, germs, and to make your tile surfaces really shine.
+But keep in mind that a professional tile cleaning is necessary to remove deep dirt and mold and to make your tile surfaces really shine.